-Duke has launched a Quantitative Initiative to build strength broadly in quantitative science and to establish Duke as an internationally recognized center of excellence in the methods and applications of quantitative science.
-The initiative seeks to expand faculty in Trinity College departments and to increase collaboration between those departments and Duke’s School of Medicine and the Pratt School of Engineering.
+Duke’s Provost Sally Kornbluth has launched a Quantitative Initiative to build strength broadly in quantitative science and to establish Duke as an internationally recognized center of excellence in the methods and applications of quantitative science.
+The initiative seeks to expand quantitative faculty in schools across the Duke campus and to increase collaboration between those departments in Trinity, in Duke’s School of Medicine and in the Pratt School of Engineering.
 The hiring effort is led by Vice Provost for Research Larry Carin and Dan Kiehart, dean of the Natural Sciences in Trinity College of Arts & Sciences.

 Professor of Physics & Neurobiology